 This conference will assess key current issues and next steps for the development of the UK renewable energy sector.

-- The positioning of renewables in the energy market;
+- Positioning - renewables in the energy market;

-- Expanding clean generation at scale, and tackling issues for deployment;
+- Implementation - expanding clean generation at scale, developing low-carbon infrastructure, and tackling issues for deployment;

-- Supporting the growth of businesses in the renewable energy sector at a local and regional level; and
+- Business growth - for the renewable energy sector at a local and regional level; and

 There will be keynote contributions from:

-- Matthew Taylor, Head, CFD Design & Low-Carbon Technologies, BEIS;
+- Matthew Taylor, Head, Carbon Capture & Renewables Sectors, Clean Electricity, BEIS;

 - John Robertson, Head, Energy and Infrastructure, Crown Estate Scotland;

 - David Hall, Head of Code Governance, Consumers and Markets, Ofgem;